Skip To Main Content

 Student Senate- Get to Know South Hills!

 Our Student Senate is working in multiple ways to serve our school.
 The students believe that getting to know the South Hills teachers, staff, clubs and opportunities will help to foster a sense of community.
-The Get to Know South Hills committee would like to present Get to know….
-Mr. English!
+The Get to Know South Hills committee would like to present: The Cafeteria Staff

 What led you to this type of work?